 Short Bio – Fun

 Hi!
 I’m a mother, writer, lover, ballet dancer, swimmer…and so much more!
 I love to write poetry, and that’s what’s been published the most, but I also blog, and write longer things like plays, novels, screenplays, and even a song or two.
 The truth is if I’m not writing and working on something creative, then I’m grumpy and sad and feel not quite human.
 Being busy is an addiction I’m working on, but it keeps me in classrooms, on stages and in my community passionately living the life of a feminist woman, proud of being a mother, poet and writer.
 I haven’t won any fancy awards and although that sometimes makes me cry, mostly it doesn’t mean much.
-I write because I have to feel alive.
-I may not always be the smartest cookie in the room, but I sure do have the biggest heart.
+I write because I have to – it makes me feel wildly alive.
 And, at the heart of all I write is love.

 Short Bio – Poem